Steps to Convert Your Manuscripts to eBooks

 What is eBook manuscript?

 An eBook manuscript is referred to as a source document for creating an eBook, which is written physically on paper or typed digitally.

 Formatting Tips for your Digital Books

-When it comes to indenting paragraphs, most of the companies offering eBook formatting and conversion services suggest avoiding the use of spacebar and tab key.
+When it comes to indenting paragraphs, most of the companies offering eBook formatting services suggest avoiding the use of spacebar and tab key.
 You can alternatively use paragraph settings available in the Word’s formatting pallet.
 By this, indent setting to the first line for every paragraph can be done.
 Hence, the process of conversion will proceed without hitches and you can keep your readers satisfied.

 After intending every paragraph, if you want to erase all the tab indents, there is a great option on which you can rely.
 Simply apply the ‘Find’ and ‘Replace’ option in the Edit menu.
 In the Find field, put ‘^t’ and leave the Replace field empty; the job will be done.

 Most of the eBook conversion companies that develop book layout templates believe that there is no ideal pagination for eBooks.
 As the dynamic texts in a book flow on multiple devices, there are no fixed page numbers.
 However, page breaks are something vital as it directly influences the reading experience.
 It must be inserted at every chapter’s end before you start a new page and also when you want a photo to appear along with its caption.

 Inserting page breaks is quite easy in case of Microsoft Word.
 Place the cursor where you want to provide the break.
 You can find the ‘Break’ option in the Insert pull-down menu.
 Most of the text processing programs have same or almost similar functions for the said purpose.